KarthikTamil7/Telegram-Forwarder-Bot/README.md

 messages with the bot.
  - `TO_CHATS`: **Space separated** list of chat ID's to forward messages to.
 Do not forget to include the minus (-) sign in the chat ID's of groups and channels.
 You can add ID's of users too, to forward messages to them.
+#This Config 👇 is Optional
+ - `FROM_CHATS_1`: **Space separated** list of chat ID's to forward messages from.
+Do not forget to include the minus (-) sign in the chat ID's of groups and channels.
+You can add ID's of users too, to forward their messages with the bot.
+ - `TO_CHATS_1`: **Space separated** list of chat ID's to forward messages to.
+Do not forget to include the minus (-) sign in the chat ID's of groups and channels.
+You can add ID's of users too, to forward messages to them.
+ - `FROM_CHATS_2`: **Space separated** list of chat ID's to forward messages from.
+Do not forget to include the minus (-) sign in the chat ID's of groups and channels.
+You can add ID's of users too, to forward their messages with the bot.
+ - `TO_CHATS_2`: **Space separated** list of chat ID's to forward messages to.
+Do not forget to include the minus (-) sign in the chat ID's of groups and channels.
+You can add ID's of users too, to forward messages to them.
+ - `FROM_CHATS_3`: **Space separated** list of chat ID's to forward messages from.
+Do not forget to include the minus (-) sign in the chat ID's of groups and channels.
+You can add ID's of users too, to forward their messages with the bot.
+ - `TO_CHATS_3`: **Space separated** list of chat ID's to forward messages to.
+Do not forget to include the minus (-) sign in the chat ID's of groups and channels.
+You can add ID's of users too, to forward messages to them.
+ - `FROM_CHATS_4`: **Space separated** list of chat ID's to forward messages from.
+Do not forget to include the minus (-) sign in the chat ID's of groups and channels.
+You can add ID's of users too, to forward their messages with the bot.
+ - `TO_CHATS_4`: **Space separated** list of chat ID's to forward messages to.
+Do not forget to include the minus (-) sign in the chat ID's of groups and channels.
+You can add ID's of users too, to forward messages to them.
+ - `FROM_CHATS_5`: **Space separated** list of chat ID's to forward messages from.
+Do not forget to include the minus (-) sign in the chat ID's of groups and channels.
+You can add ID's of users too, to forward their messages with the bot.
+ - `TO_CHATS_5`: **Space separated** list of chat ID's to forward messages to.
+Do not forget to include the minus (-) sign in the chat ID's of groups and channels.
+You can add ID's of users too, to forward messages to them.

  - `REMOVE_TAG`: Wether remove the "Forwarded From ...." tag or not.

  - `WEBHOOK`: Setting this to `ANYTHING` will enable webhooks when in env mode messages.